alex-bellon/wikipedia/README.md

 ### Technology
 - [Gray goo](https://en.wikipedia.org/wiki/Gray_goo) is a hypothetical global catastrophic scenario involving molecular nanotechnology in which out-of-control self-replicating machines consume all biomass on Earth while building more of themselves, a scenario that has been called ecophagy ("eating the environment", more literally "eating the habitation").

+## Sports
+- [Pedestrianism](https://en.wikipedia.org/wiki/Pedestrianism) - a 19th-century form of competitive walking, often professional and funded by wagering, from which the modern sport of racewalking developed.

 ## Things
 - [Adventure playground](https://en.wikipedia.org/wiki/Adventure_playground) - a specific type of playground for children.
 Adventure playgrounds can take many forms, ranging from "natural playgrounds" to "junk playgrounds", and are typically defined by an ethos of unrestricted play, the presence of playworkers (or "wardens"), and the absence of adult-manufactured or rigid play-structures.